Welcome to my webpage!

 (R&R AEJ: Applied Economics)

 Who gets publicly guaranteed loans?
-The effect of guarantee fees on loan allocation and pricing (New draft coming soon), with Ilia Samarin
+The effect of guarantee fees on loan allocation and pricing (the draft is currently being updated), with Ilia Samarin

 This paper studies public Belgian loan guarantees during COVID-19 to examine how fees affect loan allocation and pricing.
 Using credit register data, we find that banks are more likely to grant non-guaranteed loans, at better conditions, to more important borrowers, suggesting that banks use non-guaranteed lending to help more important borrowers avoid paying guarantee fees.
 Guaranteed loans partially substitute pre-existing non-guaranteed loans, but the degree of substitution decreases with borrower importance.
 The effects are stronger for better-capitalized banks.
 Our results provide novel evidence that fees discourage lending under the guarantee program, which thus covers riskier loans to less important borrowers.